6 essential change management tools for 2022

 • Your most popular workflows

 Do you have zero experience with coding?
 That’s not a problem when you use WhatFix.
 You can create guides and workflows without writing a single line of code.
-That comes in handy for project managers that want to create instructional guides but aren’t familiar with code.
+That is handy for project managers who want to create instructional guides but aren’t familiar with code.

-Additionally, if you have disabled employees at your organization, WhatFix, has built-in accessible technology that meets the compliance requirements of section 508 of the US Rehabilitation Act.
+Additionally, if your organization has disabled employees, WhatFix has built-in accessible technology that meets the compliance requirements of section 508 of the US Rehabilitation Act.

 The walkthroughs you create with WhatFix can appear in several different formats, including: